build-on-aws/content/tutorials/instrumenting-java-apps-using-opentelemetry/index.md

 3. Edit the file `run-microservice.sh`.

-Here is how the updated script should look like.
+Here is how the updated file should look like.

 ```bash
 #!/bin/bash